Todd75/reading-notes/class5.md

 ## HTML and CSS Comments

 From the HTML tutorial, you learned that you can add comments to your HTML source by using the `<!--...-->` syntax.
 You can use a combination of both within your code.

+The `color` property specifies the color of text.
+Use [CSS Color Values](https://www.w3schools.com/cssref/css_colors_legal.asp) to see the options.

+Tip: Use a background color combined with a text color that makes the text easy to read.

+**initial:** Sets this property to its default value.

+**inherit:** Inherits this property from its parent element.